 - Assess different methods of data collection

-- Perfom basic analysis of their own data
+- Perfom basic analysis of your own data

-- Draw conclusions based on their own collected data
+- Draw conclusions based on your own collected data

-- Situate their own findings in a wider research context
+- Situate your own findings in a wider research context

-- Show a developed understanding based on their own work
+- Show a developed understanding based on your own work

 - Work collaboratively with other students to contribute to a wider project